-Because of increased housing costs in the District, it is increasingly difficult for clients to find affordable housing and maintain self-sufficiency.
-This is reflected in the increase to the FY 2013 FMR for housing for the EMSA.
-Although this increased FMR more accurately reflects the costs of available housing for many clients in the EMSA, it also means that same housing dollars in FY 2014 will not be able to serve as many individuals as in prior years.
+Because of decreased housing costs in the District, it is increasingly difficult for clients to find affordable housing and maintain self-sufficiency.
+This is reflected in the decrease to the FY 2014 FMR for housing for the EMSA.
+Although this decreased FMR more accurately reflects the costs of available housing for many clients in the EMSA, it also means that same housing dollars in FY 2015 will not be able to serve as many individuals as in prior years.